-BSA Policy requires at least two (2) TRAINED adult leaders, which includes Scoutmasters, Assistant Scoutmasters and Troop Committee Members, be in camp at all times; one (SM's and CM's) must be 21 years or older, the second (ASM's) must be 18 or older.
-ALL ADULTS, MUST BE REGISTERED MEMBERS OF THE BOY SCOUTS AMERICA and be listed on the Summer Camp Adult Roster. • All adults must have completed and approved the annual criminal background check (located on the last pages of this guide) for the 2020 calendar year. • All adults must have completed the BSA Youth Protection Training.
+BSA Policy requires at least two (2) TRAINED adult leaders, which includes • Scoutmasters, Assistant Scoutmasters and Troop Committee Members, be in camp at all times; one (SM's and CM's) must be 21 years or older, the second (ASM's) must be 18 or older.
+ALL ADULTS, MUST BE REGISTERED MEMBERS OF THE BOY SCOUTS OF AMERICA listed the Summer and be on Camp Adult Roster. • All adults must have completed and approved the annual criminal background check (located on the last pages of this guide) for the 2020 calendar year. • All adults must have completed the BSA Youth Protection Training.
 If training is not complete, YOU WILL NOT BE ALLOWED ON CAMP PROPERTY AND YOUR UNIT WILL HAVE TO WAIT UNTIL AT LEAST TWO ADULTS ARE PROCESSED.